 For example, a close encounter of two planets usually results in a collision, or altering trajectories.
 The early Earth would need a large atmosphere for braking the passing Moon.
 Earth’s crust is young (200 million years old), and the oceanic crust is very thin, thus the missing mass could have been expelled from Earth forming the Moon.
 But the lunar material is old, and it matches more mantle material.
 Finally, the common formation model cannot explain why the core of the Moon is only 25% of the Moon, while Earth’s core is almost 50%.

 The most commonly accepted model suggests that the Moon resulted from the collision between a large planetary object (roughly the size of Mars), and the early Earth, with the resulting debris, forming the Moon.

-Structure and atmosphere of the Moon
+Structure of the Moon